35% of Users Have Weak Passwords; the Other 65% can be Cracked

 - Users use passwords with 10 characters or less.
-(From our research, aside from some very security focused organizations with very specific policy for admins, more than 90% of organization don’t require more than 8 character passwords.)
+(From our research, aside from some very security-focused organizations with very specific policy for admins, more than 90% of organizations don’t require more than 8 character passwords.)

 - MS password complexity is turned on.

 - Attackers are able to obtain and exfiltrate password challenges to crack passwords.
 Attackers have many ways to achieve this (e.g NTLM Relay).
 An overview of these techniques is a topic for another blog post.

 We then tried to compute how much time would it take to crack a password with brute force, using standard off-the-shelf cracking hardware (assuming MD4 which is still widely used, standard cracking software [like this] doing a modest 25B hash/sec).
 We then created three password models: